Adopted June 8th, 2017

 A quorum of 10 percent of the members (but not fewer than six (6) persons) is required for General, Regular, or Emergency Meetings to transact business.

-The five (5) officers of the Local Chapter will be two Co-Chairs, a Secretary, a Treasurer, and a Social Media Coordinator.
-The officers may not all be of the same gender.
-In addition to these officers, the Local Chapter will elect up to five (5) additional members to a Steering Committee at each General Meeting.
-The officers and other elected members will constitute the Local Chapter Steering Committee.
+The eight (8) officers of the Local Chapter will be two Co-Chairs, a Secretary, a Treasurer, and four At-Large officers.
+Once elected, the At-Large officers will decide among themselves who will fill the following roles: Social Media Coordinator, Political Education Director, Membership Coordinator, and Minister of Fun.
+No more than half of the officers may be self-identified men.
 Their terms of office will be one year, and will run from January 1 to December 31 or until their successors are elected.

 Section 2.
 Vacancies

 In the event of a vacancy in any Local Chapter office or Steering Committee position, the Local Chapter Steering Committee will appoint a replacement for the remainder of the term, subject to approval at the next Regular or General Meeting.
+Should any vacancy result in more than half of the officers being self-identified men, the officer position will remain open until the Steering Committee can appoint a suitable replacement.
 If an officer or Steering Committee member misses three (3) consecutive Steering Committee or Membership Meetings, or a combination of these; or fails to carry out any responsibilities for a period of 40 days, this will constitute a vacancy in that office or position.
 In the event of a resignation by an Officer or Steering Committee member, a vacancy will exist.

 Section 3.
 Co-Chairs

 a.
-The Co-Chairs will be the chief executive officers of the Local Chapter.
-They will preside over Local Chapter and Steering Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in Robert’s Rules of Order, Newly Revised .
+The Co-Chairs will preside over Local Chapter and Steering Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in Robert’s Rules of Order, Newly Revised.
+At most one Co-Chair may be a self-identified man.
 The Co-Chairs will be the official public spokespersons for the Local Chapter and will initiate such actions and policies as the Local Chapter’s general welfare may demand.

 b.
 The Co-Chairs will be responsible also for coordinating the day-to-day operations and political work of the Local Chapter’s branches and committees in conjunction with the Steering Committee.